 Continuing education requirements

-You may request a waiver of these requirements of the following reasons:
+You can request a waiver of the continuing education requirements for:

 - Military service.